markwsutton/Citibike-Analysis-Tableau/README.md

-## Citibike Analysis
+## Citi Bike Analysis

 Tableau visualizaton: https://markwsutton.github.io/Citibike-Analysis-Tableau/

-Tableau visualization and analysis of Citibikeshare program in 2020.
+Tableau visualization and analysis of Citi Bike program in 2020.
 Includes ETL of data in Jupyter Notebook with Python.
 Downloaded and merged csv's, outputted as single file.
 The analysis examines a dataset of over 11,000,000 rides.

 Screenshots of Tableau story: